altocodenl/cell/readme.md

 Internally, there is no tokenizing, since programs are already structured data.
 And there's no parsing, just execution of the code done inside out.
 There's only code and literals.

+While code is expressed sequentially by default, there is a function for executing code sequences paralelly, to allow for parallel execution where possible.
+This also allows for further conceptual clarity: independent things need not be in the same sequence.

 ## Fundamentals

 ### What is programming?

-Programming is about manipulating data: checking a user's identity, querying sales data, moving a file from place to place.
+Programming is manipulating data: checking a user's identity, querying sales data, moving a file from place to place.

 Programs are the dynamic aspect of data.
 And they can be represented as data.
 They can be written as data.
 A machine takes this special data called a program, and processes data from it.